-Professor of Psychology Alex Szollos has put forward an insightful and I believe useful idea.
+Professor of Psychology Alex Szollos has put forward an insightful and helpful idea.
 He suggests that chronic time pressure, that feeling of always being short of time, should be seen as an overarching concept that incorporates two related but distinct elements: 1) an objective element, in other words, an actual shortage of time relative to the demands placed on the individual; and 2) a subjective element, in other words, the subjective experience of being harried and rushed pretty much all of the time.[1]

-There are probably tens of thousands of time management books, consultants, techniques, and apps designed to help us manage the objective shortage of time; I do not have anything particularly useful to add to these.
+There are probably tens of thousands of time management books, consultants, techniques, and apps designed to help us manage the objective shortage of time; I do not have anything to add to these.

 It might, however, be worthwhile to discuss the subjective element.